by Bill Griffin

 One of the speakers mentioned the self-cleaning of air, as it passed through an air duct.
 Since I had never heard of self-cleaning, I cornered the gentleman after the talk and hit him up with a few questions, which resulted in my writing an article on Self-Cleaning Surfaces to Become a Reality? in the September/October 1996 issue of Cleanfax.

-During the last six months, I have come across at least six different practical applications of self-cleaning technology, and my guess is that within the next year or two, you will see the release and marketing of self-cleaning carpet and other fabrics.
+I have come across at least six different practical applications of self-cleaning technology, and my guess is that you will see the release and marketing of self-cleaning carpet and other fabrics.

 In fact, I believe we are already seeing manufacturers edging closer to the marketing of self-cleaning carpet.
 An example of this is in the warranties for PET fibers.
 Shaw Industries now warrants the PET product they sell against basically all common household stains, including pet urine.